oodavid/oodavid.com/content/article/angularjs-meta-tags-management.md

 ## How are meta-tags used?

-When sharing links to the myriad platforms, they each use meta data to create a richer experience.
+When sharing a links to a social network such as Facebook, LinkedIn, Pinterest or Twitter, we must provide meta data to create a rich experience.

-If we shared a link to [The Tick](http://www.imdb.com/title/tt5540054/) on IMDb to Facebook and Twitter, we see these objects:
+For example, if we share a link to [The Tick](http://www.imdb.com/title/tt5540054/) on IMDb to Facebook and Twitter, we see these objects:

 <figure>
   <img src="/images/article/meta-facebook.png">
-  <figcaption>As shared to the Facebook OpenGraph</figcaption>
+  <figcaption>Shared to Facebook - uses the "OpenGraph" meta tags</figcaption>
 </figure>

 <figure>
   <img src="/images/article/meta-twitter.png">
-  <figcaption>As shared to Twitter as a &quot;card&quot;</figcaption>
+  <figcaption>Shared to Twitter - uses the "Twitter" meta tags</figcaption>
 </figure>

-Since AngularJS creates single-page-apps, we need a way to manage these `<meta>` tags.

 ## Example Markup

 The following `<head>` element contains a number of `<meta>` tags.
 They describe the page in general terms and have additional properties for the OpenGraph (denoted by `og:`) and Twitter (denoted by `twitter:`).
-They would create similar cards and posts as above.
+When shared, this page would create a rich experience as I demonstrated above.

-The exact tags required will change depending on the route.
-After all, not all pages have an author, or image.

 ```html
 <head>